mitchallen/grid/README.md

 #### Version 0.1.22

-* square module now uses @mitchallen/git-core
+* square and cirlce modules now uses @mitchallen/git-core
+* remove modules/base.js which is replaced by grid-core

 #### Version 0.1.21